lausser/coshsh/doc/coshsh.md

 #### Data collection
 Let's go back to the datasource.
 Like we provided a dict with a host_name and an address to the Host() constructor, we will do the same with applications.
-For example, if we want to add a Windows operating system to a linux host, we achive this with the following code:
+For example, if we want to add a Windows operating system to a server, we achive this with the following code:

 ~~~
     ...